ephralee/ephralee/README.md

 - 👋 Hi, I’m @ephralee
-- 👀 I’m interested in ... becoming a software engineer and using tech to contribute to healthcare, activism, gaming
+- 👀 I’m interested in ... software engineering and using tech to contribute to healthcare, activism, childcare, gaming
 - 🌱 I’m currently learning ... responsive media for HTML/CSS with 100 Devs
 - ✨ I'm currently playing...
 Horizon:Zero Dawn.